alanng10/class-lang/Docue/Article/Word/a.md

 Word "site" has meaning that is down.

+Word "root" has meaning that is origin entity.

 Word "most" has meaning that is highest.

 Word "center" has meaning that is center entity.